ccn-ccn/MyNetworkSocial/README.md

 # **MyNetwork**
-A next generation social media platform built for creators, powered by fairness, and designed with no ads, no exploitation, just real connections and real opportunities.
 MyNetwork is a creator centric social media platform that blends the swipeable experience of Tik Tok with the monetization tools of Amazon, without relying on traditional advertising.
 Instead, creators earn directly from their audience through seamless cryptocurrency payments.

 ## 🌐 Web View